Thursday, 14 January 2010

 Diagram Plagiarism: This is where you copy a diagram or figure from a textbook or paper and pass it off as your own (this can also be viewed as 'idea' plagiarism as someone has thought long and hard about constructing (and drawing) the figure).
 You can 'protect' against diagram plagiarism by simply stating from where you got the figure (see later post for more details).

 Auto-Plagiarism: This form of plagiarism is the one most people have difficulty understanding.
 After all, how can you plagiarise yourself?
 You 'own' the work and the intellectual property!
-Well, basically auto-plagiarism would occur if you handed in the same piece of work for two different assignments and got two lots of marks for it.
-Or put another way, it is like making one burger in McDonald's and selling it twice.
+Well, basically, auto-plagiarism would occur if you handed in the same piece of work for two different assignments and got two lots of marks for it.
+Put another way, it is like making one burger at McDonald's and selling it twice.

 No comments: